Europia79/BombArena/README.md

    * make sure they didn't throw it outside the map.
    * point the compass to the direction of the bomb and
    * give a visual aid so that players know the location of the bomb.
-- onBombDisappear(ItemDespawnEvent e)
+- onBombDespawn(ItemDespawnEvent e)
+   * This event breaks ALL other events.
    * There are two different ways to handle this:
      1. cancel the event OR
 	 2. respawn a new bomb
 - onBombPlace (BlockPlaceEvent e)
-   * Improper bomb activation!
-   * Set compass to base location.
+   * Going to help new players out by calling onBombPlant if they're close enough.
+   * If they're not close enough, then tell the player to follow their compass.
-   * client-side bug (invisible bomb)
+   * client-side bug (invisible bomb) was fixed with deprecated updateInventory().
 - onBombPlant(InventoryOpenEvent e)
    * start a 7 sec PlantTimer
    * if successful, will start a 30 sec DetonateTimer.
    * if successful, declare the winners.
 - onPlantFailure(InventoryCloseEvent e)
    * cancel() the PlantTimer.
-(Notice that there's two ways for the BombPlant to fail: 1.
-Carrier prematurely closes the inventory, or 2. the Carrier dies).
+   * Notice that there's two ways for the BombPlant to fail:
+      1. Carrier prematurely closes the inventory, or
+	  2. the Carrier dies.
+If the carrier dies, then we'll let onCarrierDeath handle everything.
 - onBombDefuse(BlockBreakEvent e)
    * Get the player, get his team, and set the winners.

 Bugs to fix:
 ---
-- onBombPlace
-  * has a graphical bug which makes the bomb invisible to the client.
-- onCarrierDeath
-  * Does not current trigger onBombDrop (which does the removal of plugin.carrier)
-  * I have a line of code to trigger this event, it's just not tested yet.
 - onFinish(), onComplete()
   * need to clear plugin.carrier
 - onBegin(), onStart()
   * plugin.carrier is still set to the previous Match carrier.
-- plugin.carrier
-  * Needs to be changed to Key,Value pair.
-  * Match is the Key.
-  * Value is WHO has the bomb.
+- onBombDespawn(ItemDespawnEvent e) breaks ALL other events.

 Known Issues:
 ---
 - Arenas must be setup in such a way that the bases (brewing stands) are reset after each match.
+- Obviously, there is NO handling for when the bomb despawns after 5 minutes because this event breaks all other events.

 To-Do List
 ---
+- Add stats for the number of times that a player has planted/defused the bomb.
 - Add tracking for the Team Bases.
 - Close plant+defuse exploit.
 - Kill off players that are too close to the bomb when it detonates.